refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 ## Way of working when adding functionality

-If you are adding functionality or are changing behavior, please update the wiki and Patchouli in-game documentation.
+If you are adding functionality or are changing behavior, please update the documentation.

 If there are differences with the Refined Storage 1 implementation, document this in the changelog as well.